 The Aztecs had a polytheistic religion which was rich in mythology and rituals.
-Given the nature of religion, they worshipped a variety of different gods and each god had unique powers associated with him.
+Given the nature of religion, they worshiped a variety of different gods and each god had unique powers associated with him.
 In addition to gods, there were also goddesses who had power over specific aspects of nature.

 There were some Aztec gods who were more powerful than the others and then there were many gods of lesser powers.
 With the expansion of the Aztec Empire, the Aztecs constantly included new gods in their pantheon, absorbing the religious beliefs of the neighbouring city-states.